Is today my big moment?

 Maybe you can say

-The moment I met my wife leaping on the train
+The moment I kissed my wife at our wedding

 Got smaller the second she left;